TheITApprentice/AD-Sync-Manager/README.md

-# AD-Sync-Tool
-AD Sync Manager is a Windows application that simplifies the management of Active Directory synchronization with Microsoft Azure Active Directory.

 # AD Sync Manager

-AD Sync Manager is a powerful Windows application designed to streamline the management of Active Directory synchronization with Microsoft Azure Active Directory.
+AD Sync Manager is a c# Windows application designed to streamline the management of Active Directory synchronization with Microsoft Azure Active Directory.
 It provides a user-friendly interface that empowers administrators to initiate and monitor synchronization processes, view logs, manage credentials, and configure AD Sync servers.

 ## Features